Discrimination in Ghana

-In 2013, Ghana placed below average on the Failed state index scoring 4.9/10.0 when measured against the variables of Tolerance and Inclusion, and Discrimination and violence against minorities.
+In 2013, Ghana placed below average on the Fragile States Index scoring 4.9/10.0 when measured against the variables of Tolerance and Inclusion, and Discrimination and violence against minorities.

 Types of discrimination in Ghana

 Disability

 Discrimination in Ghana is widespread against the disabled.
 Few educational institutions accept disabled students or make provision for such students including those with mild cases, for example students who cannot climb stairs.
 Government building and worship centers are mostly built also lacking that same capability.
 Adults with mental illness may be put in prayer camps.
 In some communities infants who show signs of deformity are put to death for fear of infecting everyone else in their family with a perceived bad luck.

 Education institutions

 The Lord's Prayer is compulsory to students in all basic schools and in most senior high schools in the country.
 Besides the Lord's Prayer, Morning devotion, the widely practiced Christian ritual of praying before class starts in the morning is now been contested by Muslim parents and students.